peytoncordero/DRI25/command-line.md

 **For further consideration**

-- Think of your current form of organizing information on your computer or a specific cloud service where you storage information.
+- Think of your current form of organizing information on your computer or a specific cloud service where you store information.
 Do you follow a specific system to organize it?
 Is it possible for you to draw a diagram of it?

-- Now, think of the how would be a good way to organize information when you create folders in that space - is it possible for you to draw a diagram?
+- Now, think of how would be a good way to organize information when you create folders in that space.
+Is it possible for you to draw a diagram?

 - Finally, think of the different spaces where you store your information.
 Is it possible to draw a diagram of how you organize your information in general and how these spaces interact?

 ## Create your Command Line Cheat Sheet

-In this section, we’ll create a text file that we can use to keep all the commands we learn in this workshop.
+In this section, we’ll create a text file that we can use to keep all the commands we learned in this workshop.

 To know where we are creating this new file, first check where you are located: